 Figure : Retrieved from NSW Department of Education

 If you have an accident, being in a regular car seat is safer.
 Transferring from wheelchair to car may not be possible, which is where a wheelchair restraint can assist.

 A wheelchair tie-down and occupant restraint system allows you to remain in your wheelchair.
 Meaning you can achieve the same safety as a passenger seat.
 This also lessens the difficulties which can be associated with transferring from wheelchair to car seat.
 But of course, it does require significant modifications to your vehicle.
 And it does limit you in terms of which vehicles you can transfer into and out of easily.

 However, if you do decide on a tie-down system, your local disability converter should be able to help with this installation.

 How to protect your equipment with insurance

 Transfer seating is one of many vehicle conversions that we are experienced with insuring.

-If your car has been modified with permanent equipment to help make transferring from wheelchair to car easier, you can certainly protect it by adding to your Comprehensive Insurance for Disability Converted Cars with Blue Badge.
+If your car has been modified with permanent equipment to help make transferring from wheelchair to car easier, you can certainly protect it by adding to your insurance for disability converted cars with Blue Badge.
 We also insure wheelchair accessible vehicles.
 Plus, what’s even better is disability parking permit holders are eligible for huge discounts on their premiums!